 We already have all of the components needed to make a box - from hardware design to the software platform - but it's not ready for public consumption.
 This pilot would take us to the next level, allowing anyone to log in and use the tools we've made.
 We're thinking it'll take us a good six months to do a great job of this, and working with the pilot group will be fantastic to help us keep on track and develop the kit's features in collaboration.
-Our goal is to make the first small batch of Make Your Own kits for sale in time for Christmas 2019.

 The more funding we can attract, the better it will be!

 This crowdfunding campaign is the first step to help us getting over the hump of being a bootstrapped business into a business with capital.
 It will allow us to kick off the hardware piece of the pilot, and begin to connect with each pilot group personally.

 - We're a small but mighty crew at HQ, led by me, George Oates.
 I'm a designer who's worked on the web for about 20 years, the last 10 of which I've spent focussed on the cultural heritage sector, bringing my commercial software design skills to bear on the digital challenges of clients like the British Museum, MoMA, Wellcome Trust, and the Wikimedia Foundation.